MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L03_ImportSolution.md

 ## Exercise 2 - Import data

-In this exercise, you will import data the into the **Development** environment using the Configuration Migration Tool and import Outcome rows into your Microsoft Dataverse environment using a dataflow.
+In this exercise, you will import data the into the **Dev One** environment using the Configuration Migration Tool and import Outcome rows into your Microsoft Dataverse environment using a dataflow.

 ### Task 2.1: Download and install Power Platform CLI